hassehulabeck/express-server-tennis/CONTRIBUTING.md

 1. Solve the problem/issue.
 1. [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) and [tag it to the issue number you worked on](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).
 Let it compare the code you've written in your branch with the one in the repo (main).
 1. Your request will be reviewed and hopefully accepted.
-1. We both will cheer. :joy:
+1. We both will cheer. :partying_face: